Bob Vila’s 10 “Must Do” Projects for October

 Photo: istockphoto.com

 October is National Fire Prevention Month, so take the time to review your home safety plan.
-Do you have smoke alarms installed in every bedroom and outside sleeping areas?
-How about the basement?
+Do you have smoke detectors installed in every bedroom, and outside sleeping areas?
+How about in the basement?
 Install additional smoke detectors if needed, and then make sure they’re always fully powered by checking batteries monthly.
-Write a reminder on your calendar or set one on your phone to stay on schedule.
+(Of course, you’ll also want fire extinguishers at the ready on every floor of the house.)

-Chances are pretty good that your fireplace wasn’t used much during the summer, so give it a thorough maintenance checkup before you light the season’s first roaring fire.
-First, visually assess the chimney from the outside—chips, cracks, or corrosion are signs that you’ll need to call a repairman.
+Chances are pretty good that your fireplace wasn’t used much during the summer, so give it a thorough maintenance checkup before you light the season’s first fire.
+First, visually assess the chimney from the outside.
+Chips, cracks, or corrosion are signs that you’ll need to call a repairman.
 Inside, check the flue for soot buildup, and ensure the damper closes and opens with ease.
+If ash and creosote are present, cleaning the fireplace will ensure that your fire burns safely.

 10. Pick Out a Pumpkin